Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ### .perl

-The `.perl` method should be deprecated in 6.e, and removed in 6.f/g.
-It should be replaced by a `.raku` method.
+The `.perl` method should be deprecated in 6.f, and removed in 6.g.
+It should be replaced by a `.raku` method, which will be specified in 6.e (Rakudo can provide for it as soon as implemented).
 This could be implemented by a global search/replace of `.perl` to `.raku` (both in method names and in calls) in `src/core`, `src/Perl6` and `lib`.
-A new `Mu.perl` method should issue a DEPRECATED message, and then call `Mu.raku`.
+A new `Mu.perl` method should be added that will later come to issue a DEPRECATED message, and then delegate to `.raku`.

-The ClassHOW metamodel class should be adapted so that any non-core modules that have a `.perl` method, will get installed as `.raku`, and a wrapped version with a `DEPRECATED` message to be installed as the `.perl` method.
+To retain compatibility with modules that declare a method `perl`, the default `raku` method should check if the type in question has a non-default `perl` method (that is, not the one from `Mu`) and, if so, call it.
+Once `.perl` is deprecated, it should issue the deprecation warning also.

 Renaming to `.code` currently clashes with `CallFrame.code`, visually clashes with the `.codes` method, and it being a generic name, probably also clashes with CPAN and DarkPan Perl 6 modules.

+### Perl and $*PERL

 `$*RAKU` and the `Raku` class will be the replacement of `$*PERL` and the `Perl` class, which initially will just be aliases.
 At a language boundary